 If you are notifying, you will be asked to provide information on the structure and share ownership of the qualifying entity, the acquirer and the acquisition.
-Further guidance will be available on how to submit a notification form and the information required.

 Mandatory notification requirements only apply to the acquisition of qualifying entities.
 These requirements do not apply to the acquisition of qualifying assets.

 Your acquisition is a ‘notifiable acquisition’ if it meets the following criteria: